TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 Create the configuration file (**leads**) for leads in the **<_SnappyData_home_>/conf** directory.

+!!!Note:
+	In the **conf/spark-env.sh** file, set the `SPARK_PUBLIC_DNS` property to the public DNS name of the lead node.
+This enables the Member Logs to be displayed correctly to users accessing SnappyData Pulse from outside the network.

 ### List of Lead Properties
 Refer to the [SnappyData properties](property_description.md) for the complete list of SnappyData properties.